real-itu/Evocraft-py/README.md

    5. `Join Server`

 On the server command line, you can use /tp @p x y z to teleport yourself to position {x,y,z} in the world.

+### 5. Useful commands that you can type in the running server console

+- `defaultgamemode creative` to set the default mode to creative;
+-  `setworldspawn x y z` to set the default player spawn point;
+- `time set day` to set time to day;
+- `gamerule doDaylightCycle false` stop the day/night cycle;
+- `gamemode creative <player name>` set creative mode for a specific player (sometimes the default isn't working);
+- `teleport <player name> x y z` teleport a player to x,y,z coordinates.

 ### Et voilà: